kbravh/tweet-to-markdown/README.md

 ### Custom File Path

 To save the tweet to a place other than the current directory, pass the location to the `-p` (`--path`) flag.
-This path must already exist or an error will be thrown.
+If this path doesn't exist, it will be recursively created.

 ```bash
 ttm <tweet url> -p "./tweets/"